Zylashro/barbershop/README.md

 ## Technologies

-For this project I used a number of technologies to help me finish.
+For this project, I used a number of technologies to help me finish.

 - **HTML5:** Modern HTML to form the structure of the site.
 - **CSS3:** Used to style the site along with Flexbox and a bit of Grid.
 - **Bootstrap:** A front end framework used to simplify the grid system of the site and allow basic JS functionality for the project.
-- **Git:** Used for version control from the beginning of the project.
+- **Git:** Used for version control from the very beginning of the project.
-- **Github:** An off-site repository used to store the source code for the project.
+- **Github:** A remote repository used to store the source code for the project.
 - **Github Pages:** GitHub's own hosting service used to deploy the project.
 - **VsCode:** Source code editor used to write, edit, test, and debug the source code.
 - **Balsamiq:** A wireframe/mockup application that allowed me to create the basic structural design of the project.